-~ ~ -

 Course Code CE340

 Course Title Construction Practice

 Type of Course Open Elective

 LTP 300

 Credits 3

 Course Prerequisite Nil

 Course Objective Upon the completion of the course students will demonstrate the ability

 (CO) to:

 1. Common terminology and units of measurements

 2. Composition and properties of common building materials

 3. Standard sizes and shapes

 Course Outcome(CO) 1.
 Predict the properties of building stones and its classifications.

 2. Understand the concept of various methods of manufacture of

 bricks.

 3. Identify rock using basic geological classification systems.

-4. Obtain differentiate the fine aggregates and coarse aggregates

-under various views.
+10 4.
+Obtain differentiate the fine aggregates and coarse aggregates under various views.

+1.00

-5. Explain various types of cements and their applications in
+5. Explain various types of cements and their applications in construction.
+Various field and laboratory tests on cement.

 construction.
-Various field and laboratory tests on cement.
+Various netu and laboratory tests on cement.